 Just like a king or queen is topped off with a symbol of strength and solidarity, your teeth can also be capped with something that has the same sort of staying power.
-Crowns fit over the tooth to protect it when the structure has been compromised due to decay, chipping, breaking, or from a root canal.
+Dental crowns fit over the tooth to protect it when the structure has been compromised due to decay, chipping, breaking, or from a root canal.
 Crowns also give your teeth a cosmetic touch up when your teeth are too small or have blemishes that need some beautification.
 Here is more to know about crowns, why they may be needed, what the placement process is like, and some details about CEREC, the one-visit crown placement procedure.
+We are your trusted source of dental crowns in Winter Park, FL.

 Reasons Patients May Need a Crown